Yemeni air force bombs Shi'ite rebels after ceasefire collapses

-A Yemeni government official said the army's advance on the town of al-Safra in the province northeast of Sanaa had been prompted by the failure of Houthi fighters to vacate positions in compliance with the ceasefire.
+A Yemeni government official said the army's advance on the town of al-Safra in the province north east of Sanaa was prompted by the failure of Houthi fighters to vacate positions in the area in compliance with the ceasefire.

-Tribal sources in al-Jouf province, which is partly controlled by the Houthi rebels, said at least 18 people - 10 Houthis, five tribesmen and three soldiers - had been killed in clashes on Friday.
+Tribal sources in al-Jouf province, which is partly controlled by the Shi'ite Houthi rebels, said at least 18 people - 10 Houthis, five tribesmen and three soldiers - were killed in clashes on Friday.

 The fighting later expanded to the adjacent Omran province, where the Yemeni air force flew sorties and bombed Houthi positions around the provincial capital early on Saturday.